 New Hospital Visitation Regulations for LGBT Families Go into Effect Tuesday

-In addition to working with the Obama administration on the hospital visitation issue, our annual Healthcare Equality Index surveys healthcare policies and practices related to lesbian, gay, bisexual and transgender patients and their families.
-For more information about the HEI, as well as resources for hospitals and LGBT patients, visit to http://www.hrc.org/hei
+In addition to working with the Obama administration on the hospital visitation issue, HRC administers the Healthcare Equality Index, an annual survey of healthcare policies and practices related to lesbian, gay, bisexual and transgender patients and their families.
+For more information about the HEI, as well as resources for hospitals and LGBT patients, go to www.hrc.org/hei.